Understanding Your BCSC Compliance Examination

 Who Conducts These Compliance Examinations?

-Two teams, comprised of Compliance Examiners and Compliance Officers, conduct the examinations.
-One team focuses on advisers and investment fund managers, while the other team focuses on dealers.
-Both teams report to managers, and both managers report to the Director of the Capital Markets Regulation Division.
+Two teams, comprised of compliance analysts, conduct the examinations.
+One team focuses on portfolio managers and investment fund managers, while the other team focuses on exempt market dealers.
+Both teams report to managers, and both managers report to the director of the Capital Markets Regulation Division.

 We take a risk-based approach to rank all our registrants from a comprehensive risk questionnaire, which feeds a risk model.
 Your risk rating depends on factors, such as the:

 - marketing and sales practices

 - types of products your firm manufactures

 - regulatory history (past exams, terms and conditions)

 - policies and procedures to ensure compliance with securities legislation